VasilisPlavos/Learn/Web/Apps/next/cms-wordpress-app/README.md

 # A statically generated blog example using Next.js and WordPress

+## INFO
+This test use the data uploaded on a 000webhost wp site using graphQL.

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [WordPress](https://wordpress.org) as the data source.

 ## Demo